 The waistbelts are different – the Ergobaby’s belt curves down a bit and has the Omni has built-in lumbar support piece on the back.
 I like the feel of the lumbar support but the curved belt kind of pushes my jeans down.
 I personally like that the lumbar support piece also acts as a belly-smoother when worn on the front, but others have said they wish that piece was removable.

-The straps on the Omni attach at the body of the carrier which means the straps can be crossed, which some people really like.
-The Tula straps cannot cross in back.
+The straps on the Omni attach to the body of the carrier which means the straps can be crossed, which some people really like.
+The Tula straps cannot cross in the back.

 Here’s the Omni with straps crossed: